ip-pauldawson/MoodleDirect/turnitintool/README.txt

 - Provides seamless integration into Turnitin using Moodle workflow
 - Uses an activity module so that we can update Turnitin independently of Moodle
 - Uses real Turnitin accounts to allow users to log directly in to Turnitin (should they need to)
-- Uses a �pull� approach to information and has no �call-backs� to the local VLE
+- Uses a 'pull' approach to information and has no 'call-backs' to the local VLE
 - Will run behind a fire wall
 - Will handle multi-part assignments (one assignment many files)
 - Sends GradeMark marking information to the Moodle GradeBook